 - DrRacket provides an R5RS language, which can be selected via the Language|Choose Language... menu item.
-See §1.2 "Choosing a Language" in DrRacket: The Racket Programming Environment for more information. - The plt-r5rs executable runs an RRS program or provides a read-eval-print loop for evaluating RRS expressions and definitions.
+See Choose Language... in the DrRacket documentation for more information. - The plt-r5rs executable runs an RRS program or provides a read-eval-print loop for evaluating RRS expressions and definitions.
 See §2 "plt-r5rs" (later in this manual) for more information. - The r5rs library implemented RRS procedures and syntactic forms.
 It can also be used with #lang to create a module whose body is implemented in an RRS-like language.
 See §3 "RRS Module Language" (later in this manual) for more information. - The r5rs/init library extends r5rs to set parameters (such as case-insensitive symbol reading) for RRS loading or an RRS read-eval-print loop.
 See §4 "RRS Initialization Library" (later in this manual) for more information.